hackclub/hackclub/workshops/login_auth/README.md

 ![App nickname](https://cloud-8tdv8wfuj.vercel.app/8.png)

-Then you will see some sort of JavaScript code, So don't worry about that, It is the code which contains some keys like API Key, Domain key which helps your FIREBASE project to connect with your webpage and for that you need to save this code or just copy/paste into the notes as it will required in coding part later.
+Then you will see some sort of JavaScript code, So don't worry about that, It is the code which contains some keys like API Key, Domain key which helps your Firebase project to connect with your webpage and for that you need to save this code or just copy/paste into the notes as it will required in coding part later.

 Also include below two lines with above code.